How To Pitch From Muddy Lies

 How to pitch from muddy lies

 Many amateur golfers find it tough to get that clean, ball-first contact.
-However, getting your set-up right will make the shot a lot easier.
+However, getting your set-up right will help massively.
 With most short game shots, the bounce is usually your friend, but this is one of the exceptions.

 Instead, you want to make sure you are using more of the leading edge, so you contact the back of the ball.
 When you use too much of the bounce off muddy and wet lies, the club will just dig into the ground and the ball will go nowhere.